Panasonic TZ100 vs Canon 1D X Mark II

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the TZ100 has a lens built in, whereas the 1DX Mark II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1DX Mark II and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the TZ100 gets 300 shots out of its DMW-BLG10 battery, while the 1DX Mark II can take 1210 images on a single charge of its LP-E19 power pack.
 As can be seen in the images above, the 1DX Mark II has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
+The power pack in the TZ100 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.